 What is a Teaching Assistant?

-A teaching assistant (TA) or classroom assistant is someone who is based in a nursery or school who is there to support both the teacher and the students in a classroom setting.
-However, job roles vary at different levels and the role of a teaching assistant has become even more important than it was before.
+A teaching assistant (TA) or classroom assistant is someone who is based in a nursery or school and supports both the teacher and the students in a classroom setting.
+Job roles vary at different levels and the role of a teaching assistant has become even more important than it was before.

-Teaching assistants are now considered a professional in education and it is important to be as qualified and as experienced as you can.
+Teaching assistants are now considered a professional in education and it is important to be qualified and experienced.
 They work in both primary and secondary schools as well as special needs schools and nurseries.
 Teaching assistants can also work in college or education centre settings.

-Teaching assistants’ roles can involve anything from taking small groups of pupils out of the classroom for learning activities, to covering a lesson, or even supporting those pupils with extra needs (SEN).
+Teaching assistants’ roles can involve anything from taking small groups of pupils out of the classroom from learning activities to covering a lesson, or even supporting those pupils with extra needs (SEN).

 What are the responsibilities of a TA?